-We continue our quarterly DEI peer conversations on Wednesday, November 9th, at 12 pm eastern time with a conversation facilitated by Kellie Anderson and Susan Gould, CSP, ICE-CCP.
-Join them for a one-hour Zoom call that will explore how allyship and privilege may be interpreted in the DEI arena.
+We continue our quarterly DEI peer conversations on Tuesday, October 10 at 12 pm eastern time with a conversation facilitated by Mark Franco.
+Join your peers for a one-hour Zoom call that will explore how we can respond to the growing pushback in society and the marketplace around DE&I initiatives.
 Please plan to attend this safe space conversation to share your insights and experiences and learn from your peers joining the call.

 Interested in attending but a not a member yet?
 Contact email@example.com for more information on how to join and make sure you can participate.

 Tuesday, October 10, 12-1pm ET